 Digestion and gastrointestinal issues: From chewing difficulties to swallowing abnormalities to reflux to constipation to diarrhea (often after vaccines in the first day of life), the GI tract is often where parents first notice problems in children even “before” their ASD cognitive issues are apparent.
 Yeast is a pathologic (symptom-causing) microbe in the GI tracts of our kids, and is present in the overwhelming majority of cases.
 Many patients have bacteria that can add to the symptoms, or will later emerge.
 Due to the above or other problems, many ASD patients suffer from frequent abdomen pain, which can for them (as with anyone) make their lives miserable, and, more specifically, lead to interruption in the benefits of school, play, and therapies.
 “Leaky gut” can allow entrance of toxic byproducts and metals excessively into the body, leading to cognitive changes.
 Inability to completely uptake nutrition from the diet can ensue when the GI tract is a battleground, leading to deficiencies in the face of an otherwise healthy diet.

 Other biomedical interventions include Hyperbaric Oxygen Therapy, Methyl B12, anti-viral and anti-fungal treatment, Magnesium and B6, and others that are discussed in Dr. DeMio's and Dr. Kartzinel's presentations.
-A comprehensive review of treatments can be viewed from Dr. DeMio's presentation and Dr. Kartzinel's presentation from the USAAA 2011 Conference.
-Both physicians discuss all medical options that may include pharmacological interventions.

 To understand the dynamic category of nutritional supplements, the Physicians’ Desk Reference (PDR) for Nutritional Supplements creates an invaluable reference for consumers and health care professionals.
 You will discover which benefits are clinically verified and which remain speculative.
 The PDR includes potential side effects and interactions to the very real dangers of toxicity and overdose of these products.